DORA, Vendor Risk Monitoring, and Adverse Media

 Sources

-- European Commission, 2022, Regulation on digital operational resilience for the financial sector (European Commission)
+- European Commission (2022, November 17).
+Regulation on digital operational resilience for the financial sector.
+European Commission.

-- Prevalent, 2022, Meeting EU Digital Operational Resilience Act (DORA) Third-Party Risk Requirements
+- Prevalent (2022).
+Meeting EU Digital Operational Resilience Act (DORA) Third-Party Risk Requirements.
+Prevalent.

-- NCC Group, 2023, EU adopts landmark IT resilience laws – a look at the Digital Operational Resilience Act (DORA)
+- NCC Group (2023, January).
+EU adopts landmark IT resilience laws – a look at the Digital Operational Resilience Act (DORA).
+NCC Group.